gauravjain2/FaceExtraction/README.md

 # FaceExtraction
-Python Program for face Extraction
+Python Program for Face Extraction from Camera
+* Requires Access to your Camera
+* Language: Python3